Literacy Icon

 Integrating science into reading and writing is a breeze once you see how this teacher does it!
 She provides a detailed look into how she squeezes it all in!

-Science was, hands down, a favorite time in my class for all of my students year after year!
+Integrating science was, hands down, a favorite time in my class for all of my students year after year!
 We were not only able to explore fun topics, but we were able to get our hands dirty and carry the topic throughout the day as we learned reading and writing skills.
-And let’s be honest–with everything […]
+And let’s be honest–with […]

 ABC End of Year Countdown FREEBIES